 5.30 It should be noted that the Minister of Labour and Social Security issued the Employment Code (Exemption) Regulations, 2020, Statutory Instrument No. 48 of 2020, on 8th May, 2020 pursuant to Section 2(2) of the Employment Code Act.
-The statutory instrument allows the Minister, following consultation with the Tripartite Consultative Labour Council and by statutory instrument, to exempt any person or class of persons or any trade, industry or undertaking from any of the provisions of the Act.
-Thus, until Statutory Instrument No. 48 of 2020 is revoked, the following categories of employees are exempted from payment of severance pay in terms of Section 54 (1) (c) when their contracts come namely; expatriate end, employees to an and management employees.
-The Complainant herein does not fall within the categories of employees mentioned above; therefore, he is eligible for the payment of severance pay.
-However, since the entitlement to pay does not apply retrospectively, severance the severance pay is payable from 9th May, 2020 when the transition period in which to comply with the Employment Code Act expired.
+The statutory instrument allows the Minister, following consultation with the Tripartite Labour Council statutory Consultative and by instrument, to exempt any person or class of persons or any trade, industry or undertaking from any of the provisions of the Act.
+Thus, until Statutory Instrument No. 48 of 2020 is revoked, the following categories of employees are exempted from payment of severance pay in terms of Section 54 (1) (c) when their contracts come to end, namely; an expatriate employees The Complainant herein does management employees. not fall within the categories of employees mentioned above; therefore, he is eligible for the payment of severance pay.
+However, since the entitlement to severance pay does not apply retrospectively, the severance pay is payable from 9th May, 2020 when the transition period in which to comply with the Employment Code Act expired.
 Thus, the Complainant is not entitled to this benefit from the date of his engagement, but only from 9th May, 2020 until the date of his dismissal, that is, 27th February, 2021.